LTUC/amman-dotnet-401d2/Curriculum/Class04/lab/README.md

 - Game (This would hold the actions of the game. )
 - Position (the individual game board positions )

 Be sure to check for a winner after each turn.
 Be aware that it is possible to have a tie/draw if no winner can be determined and all marks on the board are occupied.

 Stay within scope of this project.
 Please only use concepts and resources that we have covered so far in previous labs/lectures/assigned prework.
 If you are unsure if it is within scope, please ask a TA or instructor.

 ## Tests
 Test that your program has the following functionality:
-1. Given a game board, Test for winners
+1. Given a game board, test for winners
 2. Test that there is a switch in players between turns
 3. Test to confirm that the position the player inputs correlates to the correct index of the array
 4. One other "unique" test of your own

-##Stretch Goals
+## Stretch Goals
 No Stretch goals.

 ## Additional Resources